 This article explores the specific roles that a buyer's agent and attorney play in a New York home purchase.

-Although you are not required to use a buyer's agent when purchasing a home, many buyers hire one to help them find a home and guide them through the process of making an offer.
+Although you are not required to use a buyer's agent when purchasing a home, many New York buyers hire one to help them locate desirable properties and guide them through the process of making an offer.
 A buyer's agent can help identify and show you homes that meet your requirements, advise you on "comps," or the prices for which comparable homes sold, and help you to determine the price at which to make an offer.

 Your agent will then negotiate with the sellers' agent on your behalf on the basic terms of the deal.
 These terms include the price offered, whether closing is contingent on you obtaining a mortgage, and any personal property to be included, or fixtures to be excluded, from the purchase.
 Your agent can help you to fill out a one-page offer form provided by the sellers' agent, which varies from firm to firm.
 Unlike in other states, the offer form is not a legal document and does not obligate you to go through with the purchase.

-Once a seller has accepted your offer, your agent will accompany your home inspector when he or she inspects your home and advise you of any problems identified.
+Once a seller has accepted your offer, your agent will accompany your home inspector during the inspection of your home and advise you of any problems identified.
 Going forward, your agent will also work with your lawyer to communicate with the sellers, negotiate any issues that arise in the drafting of the contract, and facilitate the scheduling of a closing.
 (Note that the seller is not obligated to move forward with the sale until that contract is signed.)

 Second, your attorney will work with you to provide information and documents requested by lenders in connection with your mortgage applications.
 Third, your attorney will calculate the amounts that you will owe at closing to the sellers, the sellers' lender, and the title company, among others.